Harry Potter Actor Jim Tavare Suffers Broken Neck And Ribs In Head-On Car Crash

 He was a finalist on Last Comic Standing, finishing fourth place.

 He appeared in the David Duchovny comedy drama Californication as the English butler of a hip-hop star.
-He made several guest-star appearances in series 5 of the NBC/Warner Bros comedy and spy drama Chuck.
+He made several guest-star appearances in series five of the NBC/Warner Bros comedy and spy drama Chuck.

 He appeared on CBS’ Jimmy Kimmel Live, and on Comedy Central’s Tosh.0.